urbanistica/KAPE-learn/index.md

 ## WHO CAN USE THE COURSE, AND HOW IS IT DEPLOYED?

 Our course was originally built to integrate into STEM programs offered at public schools in Cambodia.
 In Cambodia, as in many other places, many students would never get the chance to access the more powerful or specialized technology that Game Development uses.
-By creating a fully integrated course, curriculum and technical fit-out, to work in an emerging economy context, <span class="hilite">we've opened up exciting new possibilities to schools</span> with budget constraints.
+By creating a fully integrated course, curriculum and technical fit-out, to work in an emerging economy context, <span class="hilite">we've opened up exciting new possibilities to schools</span>, including those under  budget constraints.

 We do this by offering the course through resource centres that are located offsite, that students can access.
 We already have the first such centre operating in downtown Phnom Penh, and we are working with schools and school groups to create new locations to maximize access and convenience.